carpentries-lab/metagenomics-analysis/_episodes/04-assembly.md

 ~~~
 {: .output}

 As we can see, MetaSPAdes gave us a lot of files.
 The ones with the assembly are the `contigs.fasta` and the `scaffolds.fasta`.
+Also, we found three `K` folders: _K21, K33, and K55_, this contains the individual result files for an assembly
+with k-mers equal to those numbers: 21, 33, and 55.
+The best assembled results are
+the ones that are displayed outside this k-folders.
+The folder `corrected` hold the corrected reads
+with the SPAdes algorithm.
+Moreover, the file
+`assembly_graph_with_scaffolds.gfa` have the information needed to visualize
+our assembly by different means, like programs as [Bandage](https://rrwick.github.io/Bandage/).

-The contigs are just made from assembled reads, but the scaffolds are the result from a subsequent process in which the contigs are ordered and oriented and connected with Ns.
+The contigs are just made from assembled reads, but the scaffolds are the result
+from a subsequent process in which the contigs are ordered, oriented, and connected with Ns.

-We can recognize which sample our assembly outputs corresponds to because the assembly results folder (assembly_JC1A) has its ID, however the files within it do not have the sample ID.
+We can recognize which sample our assembly outputs corresponds to because they are inside
+the assembly results folder: assembly_JC1A).
+However the files within it do not have the
+sample ID.
 It is very useful to rename these files, in case we need them out of its folder.

 > ## Exercise 1: Rename all files in a folder
 >